shijithpk/hottest-panchayats-kerala/README.md

 This repo holds the code for my analysis of what the hottest villages in Kerala are.
 You can read the analysis on my blog [here](https://shijith.com/blog/kerala-panchayat-temp/).

 All the code you need to reproduce my results is in the [jupyter notebook](code_final.ipynb).
-But before you do anythin, you will need to request an account at Microsoft's [Planetary Computer](https://planetarycomputer.microsoft.com/).
+But before you do anything, you will need to request an account at Microsoft's [Planetary Computer](https://planetarycomputer.microsoft.com/).

 Once that's done, you can upload the jupyter notebook to your [home directory](https://planetarycomputer.microsoft.com/docs/overview/environment/#understanding-the-file-system) and run it from there.
 (Another option is to store the notebook locally but have it run code remotely on the server.
 This is what I've been doing [through Visual Studio Code](https://planetarycomputer.microsoft.com/docs/overview/ui-vscode/).)